kevinlondon/kevinlondon.github.io/_posts/2021-10-13-asking-for-help.md

 My colleague grabbed the wrong one by mistake, which I learned by looking at the hard-drive and checking its barcode against in our inventory system.

-What I've found is we tend to assume we're working on a complex problem which requires a complex solution.
-It can be easy to overlook simpler solutions.
-This is part of what can make calling Tech Support lines so frustrating.
-Of course I've checked the power and tried rebooting the computer.
+We assume when we're working on a complex problem that it requires a complex solution and overlook the simple ones.

-So, when I get stuck or I'm helping a colleague, I start from first principles and do something like this:
+When I'm stuck or helping a colleague, I start from first principles and do something like this:

 1. **Read and re-read the complete error message.** Is